itsjohncs/tbget/README.md

 `tbget` is a tool for extracting tracebacks from garbled text.

-Install with `pip install git+https://github.com/brownhead/tbget.git`.
+Install with `pip install git+https://github.com/brownhead/tbget.git`, run it with `tbget -h`.

 ## Example Usage